matthewwachter/td-sourcerer/README.md

 ##How to Use

-Sources are created, arranged, and triggered by using the buttons above the list of sources.
-The selected source's parameters are editable in the top right section of the interface (labeled "Selected") and the "Live" (or currently playing) source is editable in the bottom right section.
-Once changes have been made to a "Live" source, the user can click the "Save To Selected Source" button to write the parameter values back to the selected source if desired.
+Sources can be created, arranged, and triggered by using the buttons above the list of sources.
+New sources may also be created by dropping files or TOPs directly into the source list.
+The selected source's parameters are editable in the top right section of the interface (labeled **Selected**) and the **Live** (or currently playing) source is editable in the bottom right section.
+Once changes have been made to a "Live" source, the user can click the **Save To Selected Source** button to write the parameter values back to the selected source if desired.

 ###Buttons